daniel570/terraform-k8s-nginx/README.md

   "-" rm /etc/nginx/conf.d/default.conf

-# Note the external ip address, copy it to your browser and surf to it. you should see the "Hello Tunity!" greeting.
+# Note the external ip address, copy it to your browser and surf to it. you should see the "Hello Tunity!" greeting

 kubectl get service nginx